nthiery/FabLab/PuzzleJongle/README.md

 ## BUGS and CAVEAT:

-- I didn't manage to use relative coordinate on the epilog printer.
+1. I didn't manage to use relative coordinate on the epilog printer.
 The origin calibration didn't work.
 So I used absolute (cartesian) coordinate from the left bottom corner of the laser cutter.

-- The eps produced by pyx doesn't work well with the driver when using LaTeX fonts.
+2. The eps produced by pyx doesn't work well with the driver when using LaTeX fonts.
 It breaks when calling ghostscript.
 As a workaround I'm using eps2eps which seems to fix the problem It is called automatically by my script by the following lines:

         import os
         filename = 'piece'
         c.writeEPSfile(filename)
         retvalue = os.system("eps2eps %s.eps %s-ok.eps"%(filename, filename))

-Good printing.
+Good printing and cutting.